Learn how to transform Neovim into a powerful Python IDE using Ruff for fast linting and Pyright for type checking.

-I have to admit it, [Neo]vim is my editor for everything.
-I started using Vim in college, and we have been together since those, but, since a time ago, now as its fork Neovim.
+I have to admit it, Neovim is my editor for everything.
+I started using Vim in college, and we have been together since then, but, for a while now, now as its fork Neovim.
+Need to edit a file?
+Neovim.
+Need to do a bash script?
+Neovim.
+Need to do a little python script?
+Neovim.

 Vim and Neovim are very lightweight and very powerful.
 Vim comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

-[Neo]vim base configuration
+Neovim base configuration

 1